Roll the Bones: Background and writing

 The album displays the continued change in the group's sound which started on Presto, with a reduction in keyboards and a return to guitar-driven songs.
-Lee said the change was "a backlash against the more computer-style of writing" which had dominated their sound through the 1980s, and instead used synthesizers and sequencers as an "orchestration device" rather than a key component in the songwriting.
-The writing sessions for Presto had involved just bass, guitar, and vocals which contributed to the style shift, and the group continued with this approach for Roll the Bones.
+Lee said the change was "a backlash against the more computer-style of writing" which had dominated their sound through the 1980s, and the band now chose to use synthesizers and sequencers as an "orchestration device", rather than a key component in the songwriting.
+The writing sessions for Presto had involved just bass, guitar, and vocals, which contributed to the style shift, and the group continued with this approach for Roll the Bones.
 Another aspect that carried over from Presto was Lee's intention to come up with strong vocal melodies at the beginning and base the rest of the tune around it.
-Lifeson had wanted to try playing funk rhythms and having attempted it on Presto, wished to explore it further on Roll the Bones.
-The majority of the arrangements worked out at the writing stage remained unchanged which allowed the group to use the demos as a guide for recording, done by transferring the completed demos to 24-track and re-recording the parts.
+Lifeson had wanted to try playing funk rhythms and, after having attempted it on Presto, wished to explore it further on Roll the Bones.
+The majority of the arrangements worked out at the writing stage remained unchanged, which allowed the group to use the demos as a guide for recording, done by transferring the completed demos to 24-track and re-recording the parts.

 The album contains a running lyrical theme concerning the element of chance in different aspects of life, which Peart had devised while experimenting with lyrics.
 The first lyric that he wrote for the album was used on "Face Up", specifically: "Turn it up – or turn that wild card down."
 He recalled sitting on his cottage floor "with a pile of papers around me" of notes from the previous two years, mostly consisting of phrases written on tour or during "that dreamlike moment before sleep."
-He started to experiment with the phrases "turn it up" and "turn it down" which led to the idea of turning a card down and a wild card, and applied them to events that a person may face.
+He started to experiment with the phrases "turn it up" and "turn it down", which led to the idea of turning a card down and a wild card, and applied them to events that a person may face.